Best e-readers

 While you won’t enjoy the huge selection of books and periodicals that Amazon’s Kindle Store and Amazon Prime make available to Kindle Paperwhite owners, the wide variety of file types that are supported—and therefore vast amount of content that Glo HD users can read on their device—will leave Kobo buyers satisfied with their purchase.

+Note: We've transitioned our e-reader coverage to PCWorld, starting with this 4.5-star review of the Amazon Kindle Oasis (2017 model).
 When price is no object, the Kindle Oasis is the e-reader to buy.
 While it doesn’t have the large display of Kobo’s Aura One, the Oasis provides luxury in the form of choice and brilliant industrial design.

 With built in 3G and Wi-Fi connectivity, you can download read books and periodicals on the Oasis’ bright, high-resolution display just about anywhere you go.
-You can interact with the Oasis in just about any way you please—via touchscreen, using its page-turn buttons, or even upside down to accommodate left-handed readers (or those who don’t care to fuss over which way they pick the device up).
-And thanks to its removable battery cover, the Oasis is the lightest e-reader we’ve tested so far, yet can still hold enough power to allow you to read for weeks at a time.
+The Oasis is the lightest e-reader we’ve tested so far, yet can still hold enough power to allow you to read for weeks at a time.

 Runner-up luxury e-reader: Kobo Aura One

-Note: This story was updated November 27 to include PCWorld's review of the second-generation Kindle Oasis.